Rural Municipality of Victoria Beach: Incorporation

 The Community Club is now a skating rink, curling club and social hall.
-Other amenities of the area include a marina, swimming docks for swimming lessons, a sailing club, Moonlight Inn Restaurant, a library, children's playground and 12 of the best beaches in North America sporting very fine and soft white sand.
+Other amenities of the area include a marina, swimming docks for swimming lessons, a sailing club, Moonlight Inn Restaurant, a library, children's playground and nice beaches sporting very fine and soft white sand.
 Baseball was very popular and Victoria Beach teams were hugely successful in tournaments throughout the summer.

 During the 1930s and 1940s, antisemitism was common in Victoria Beach.
 Members of the Anglo establishment often refused to sell or rent to Jews.
-An advertisement in the Victoria Beach Herald euphemistically referring to Jews as "those unwanted people", and warned that Victoria Beach could "degenerate to a Coney Island" if Jews were allowed to rent and but properties.
+An advertisement in the Victoria Beach Herald euphemistically referring to Jews as "those unwanted people", and warned that Victoria Beach could "degenerate to a Coney Island" if Jews were allowed to rent and buy properties.

 1954 saw Manitoba Hydro service provided to the permanent residents and in 1956 hydro was extended for use by the cottage community.